alexjoverm/TripMinder/documentation.md

 ![SDK updates](img_docs/01__sdk_updates.jpg)

 Next, update in RAD Studio the path to **zipalign.exe**.
 To do so, in RAD Studio, go to *Tools > Options > SDK Manager* and you'll see and exclamation.
-The path should be in a similar path like the next:
+The path should be in a similar path to the next:
 ```
 C:\Users\Public\Documents\Embarcadero\Studio\14.0\PlatformSDKs\adt-bundle-windows-x86-20131030\sdk\build-tools\19.1.0\zipalign.exe
 ```